#33 How to Overcome Anxiety: A Biblical Perspective

 Here are a few verses to hold onto:

 You are not alone.
-God protects you as your refuge because He will guide you through all challenges.
+God is your refuge, and He will guide you through every challenge.

 Key Scripture: Matthew 6:25-27